-Four from Baton Rouge Police's now-defunct 'Street Crimes' unit indicted in 2020 abuse case
+Four BRPD 'Street Crimes' officers indicted in 2020 abuse case

 Latest Weather Blog

-BATON ROUGE — Four Baton Rouge police officers who worked in the now-defunct "Street Crimes" unit were indicted Tuesday on charges linked to the alleged abuse of a suspect in 2020.
-A fourth officer was cleared.
+BATON ROUGE — Four Baton Rouge police officers who worked in the now-defunct "Street Crimes" unit were indicted Tuesday on charges linked to the alleged abuse of a person in 2020.

-The grand jury indicted BRPD officers Doug Chutz Jr., 44; Martele Jackson, 38; Troy Lawrence Sr., 49; and Todd Thomas, 32.
+The grand jury indicted BRPD officers Doug Chutz Jr., Martele Jackson, Troy Lawrence Sr., and Todd Thomas.
 It decided against charges for officer Jesse Barcelona.

-According to the indictment handed up Tuesday afternoon, Chutz, Jackson and Thomas committed obstruction of justice; Chutz, Lawrence and Thomas committed criminal conspiracy to commit obstruction of justice; and Chutz, Jackson, Lawrence and Thomas committed malfeasance in office.

-Chutz faces two counts of malfeasance and Lawrence faces four.
-Thomas faces three counts of malfeasance and two counts of criminal conspiracy.
+The investigation into the group started in Aug.
+2023 when a whistleblower came forward, exposing what happened the night of Sept.
+28, 2020.
+According to arrest paperwork filed in Sept.
+2023, the Street Crimes unit brought a suspect to the First District Precinct on Plank Road to be strip searched in the bathroom, including a body cavity search.
+Documents said the suspect was stripped naked and beaten for not complying.

+An officer who witnessed the altercation said the suspect started screaming and more people walked into the bathroom.
+One of the officers pulled out his Taser and his body-worn camera was immediately activated.
+The footage was watched back on a cellphone.
+Street Crimes Commander Troy Lawrence Sr. tasked one of the other men with stealing the camera and fabricating a document saying it had been lost.

 Trending News

+These indictments reaffirm our dedication to police reform and accountability.
+The indictments should not reflect on the vast majority of Baton Rouge Police officers who are committed to professionalism.

+Thank you to District Attorney Hillar Moore for his office’s thorough work in securing today’s outcome.
+We remain focused on ensuring justice and building trust throughout our community.

-The Street Crimes unit was dismantled in August 2023 after reports about the "BRAVE Cave," which was formally known as the Street Crimes Processing Unit.
+The Street Crimes unit was dismantled in August 2023 after reports about the "BRAVE Cave," which sits adjacent to the First District Precinct.
+It was formally known as the Street Crimes Processing Unit, but multiple people have come forward about abuse at the hands of officers in the makeshift interrogation warehouse.

 More News